alexmwalker/view3d/README.md

-# view3d
+# Cubular - Making all your Ds 3.

 Renders any flat single-piece cover graphic into a 3d posable model.
+Ideal for dynamic book renderings, but useful for displaying DVD boxes, Blu-rays, Video Game packaging, software boxes and any other essentially cubic model.

 ## Basic HTML